DocPedia: Unleashing the Power of Large Multimodal Model in the Frequency Domain for Versatile Document Understanding: Introduction

 To mitigate the problem in above both categories, unconstrained method~\cite{ye2023ureader}~(Fig.~\ref{fig1}~(c)) takes a further step by proposing a shape-adaptive cropping strategy.
 This strategy involves cropping high-resolution images into patches, which are then used in conjunction with a frozen low-resolution CLIP-ViT~\cite{radford2021learning} and LLM.
 However, this heuristic-based crop strategy may lead to semantic discontinuities, even after fusion is performed.
 Furthermore, the features extracted by CLIP-ViT~\cite{radford2021learning} are not well-suited for tasks that require fine-grained local detail, such as text detection~\cite{feng2023unidoc} or grounding (refer to Q3 in Fig.~\ref{fig1} (c)).

-To answer the question aforementioned, this work reinspects the problem through the lens of frequency and proposes DocPedia, a novel yet effective Large Multimodal Model (LMM), aiming to achieve versatile OCR-free document understanding.
+To answer the question aforementioned, this work reinspects the problem through the lens of frequency and proposes DocPedia, an effective Large Multimodal Model (LMM), aiming to achieve versatile OCR-free document understanding.
 DocPedia is capable of parsing high-resolution document images up to 2,560$\times$2,560, and harnessing the extensive world knowledge and powerful inference capabilities offered by LLMs~\cite{touvron2023llama,chiang2023vicuna}.
 This integration aims to enhance both perception and comprehension aspects.
 Technically, contrasting with previous LMMs in the filed, DocPedia directly processes visual input in the frequency domain~\cite{ahmed1974discrete,wallace1991jpeg,liu2023devil,liu2022nommer} rather than the pixel space.
-This unique characteristic of the frequency domain enables DocPedia to capture a greater amount of visual and textual information using a limited number of visual tokens.
+This unique characteristic enables DocPedia to capture a greater amount of visual and textual information using a limited number of visual tokens.

 Employing this effective architecture, we train our DocPedia with two phases: i)~\textit{text-aware pre-training} and ii)~\textit{context-aware fine-tuning}.
-During the pre-training stage, the vision encoder is trained to align the frequency domain features with a LLM~\cite{chiang2023vicuna}, incorporating various perception tasks across both document and natural scene contexts, such as text detection~\cite{liao2020real}, spotting~\cite{liu2018fots}, paragraph reading, image captioning~\cite{hossain2019comprehensive}, and \textit{etc}.
-In the subsequent fine-tuning stage, the focus shifts to the simultaneous learning of perception and comprehension, \textit{e.g.}, lower-level reading-related tasks and higher-level document understanding.
+During pre-training, the vision encoder is trained to align the frequency domain features with a LLM~\cite{chiang2023vicuna}, incorporating various perception tasks across both document and natural scene contexts, such as text detection~\cite{liao2020real}, spotting~\cite{liu2018fots}, paragraph reading, image captioning~\cite{hossain2019comprehensive}, and \textit{etc}.
+In the subsequent fine-tuning stage, the focus shifts to the simultaneous learning of perception and comprehension, \textit{e.g.}, lower-level reading-related tasks, and higher-level document understanding.
 To ensure the robustness of the model as well as a consistent response style, we enrich the instructions and annotations of all these tasks with GPT~\cite{brown2020language}.
 Extensive quantitative and qualitative experiments are performed on this constructed large-scale instruction tuning dataset covering multiple document types.
 The results demonstrate the mutual benefits of jointly learning perception and comprehension tasks.

 The contributions are summarized as follows: \begin{itemize} \item To the best of our knowledge, we are the first to scale a large multimodal model for document understanding tasks to the resolution of 2,560$\times$2,560. \item We innovatively transform image domain inputs into frequency ones, enabling capturing more visual and textual information using a limited number of visual tokens.